THE ELEPHANT IN THE ROOM

 Local Radicalization

 Key to the Trump takeover of the Republican Party was work at the local level.
 With the help of loyal lieutenants like Steve Bannon, Trump supporters ran for and won many county-level party positions between 2016 and 2021, with a particular drive to do so immediately following the 2020 election.
 One indicator of increased radicalization of local parties is their use of censures.
 County parties have occasionally censured officeholders, but only sparingly, with just two or three per year across the country.
 In 2021, county Republican Party organizations censured more than 20 GOP officeholders, all for a failure to support Donald Trump in his impeachment trial or in his efforts to overturn the 2020 election.
-These efforts were concentrated in counties with a shrinking white percentage of the population, suggesting this has much to do with racial anxiety among whites.
+This chapter looks at where there has been the greatest turnover and radicalization within local Republican party groups.

 Narratives and Electability